academe/memcheck/README.md

     $MemCheck = new Academe\MemCheck\MemCheck();

-    // Set warning when memory reaches 10% remaining, or there is enough
+    // Set warning when memory reaches 10% remaining, ot time reachs 10% rermaining,
-    // memory to run five or fewer more iterations of the loop.
+    // or there is enough memory or time to run five or fewer more iterations of the loop.
     $MemCheck->iterationLimit = 5;
+    $MemCheck->percentMemoryLimit = 10;
-    $MemCheck->percentLimit = 10;
+    $MemCheck->percentTimeLimit = 10;

     // Initialise.
     $MemCheck->startLoop();